boxingdaddev/ninety-nine-names-native/README.md

 # Ninety-Nine Names Native
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](LICENSE)
+Why MIT License?

+This project uses the MIT License to keep things simple and accessible:

+    Encourages learning and contributions from the community.

+    Allows anyone to use the code with attribution, while I retain credit as the original creator.

+    Perfect fit for an indie project and first-time Play Store release — lightweight, no legal overhead.

 A React Native (Expo) app displaying the 99 Names of Allah with flip-card functionality, shuffle mode, and bookmarking (favorites, studying, memorized).